-This document provides context and descriptions of various features found in the Microsoft App Registration Portal https://apps.dev.microsoft.com.
+This document provides context and descriptions of various features found in the Application Registration Portal.

 This list contains all of your applications registered for use with the Azure AD v2.0 endpoint.
-These applications have the ability to sign in users with both personal accounts from Microsoft account and work/school accounts from Azure Active Directory.
-To learn more about the Azure AD v2.0 endpoint, see our v2.0 overview.
+These applications have the ability to sign in users with both personal Microsoft accounts and work/school accounts from Azure Active Directory.
+To learn more about the Azure AD v2.0 endpoint, see the v2.0 overview.
 These applications can also be used to integrate with the Microsoft account authentication endpoint,

 Live SDK Applications

 This list contains all of your applications registered for use solely with Microsoft account.
-They are not enabled for use with Azure Active Directory whatsoever.
-This is where you will find any applications that had previously been registered with the MSA developer portal at
+They are not enabled for use with Azure Active Directory.
+This is where you find any applications that were previously registered with the MSA developer portal at

 https://account.live.com/developers/applications.
 All functions that you previously performed at